float3/float3.github.io/content/blog/veganism.md

 	- workers do not attempt to treat ill chickens – they are left to suffer or die because a single bird has little economic value https://www.vox.com/future-perfect/389639/chicken-poultry-industry-mortality-death
 	- hundreds of thousands of animals (pigs, cows, sheep, etc.) on U.S. farms each year collapse from illness or injury and are left for hours or days without food, water, or vet care https://www.farmsanctuary.org/news-stories/advocacy-action-farm-animals-stop-slaughter-sick-animals
 - They are free of diseases:
-	- factory farms are “breeding grounds" for diseases, including novel viruses https://www.farmsanctuary.org/issue/public-health
+	- factory farms are "breeding grounds" for diseases, including novel viruses https://www.farmsanctuary.org/issue/public-health
 	- The practice of administering sub-therapeutic antibiotics has fostered drug-resistant pathogens that can spread to humans. this 2023 study links 1 Million human deaths per year to antibiotic resistance stemming from factory farm antibiotic abuse https://www.aspca.org/protecting-farm-animals/factory-farming-hurts-people-and-communities ---------- https://www.prnewswire.com/news-releases/one-million-human-deaths-linked-to-factory-farming-set-to-double-by-2050-301792539.html
 -  They live better lives than many humans:
 	- ...

-now if you read all this and say "we'll I just won't eat factory farmed meat" then I refer you to the rest of my blog post
+now if you read all this and say "well, I just won't eat factory farmed meat" then I refer you to the rest of my blog post

 ## What about the people who would lose their job if everyone went vegan?

-jobs have no inherent value, if they did we could just pay people to do things, like you could pay me 10€ per hour to just stand somewhere and do nothing and it would have created one new job. but no one pays me to stand somewhere so clearly jobs don't have inherent value, but instead people provide value to society through their jobs, if everyone who works in the animal industry loses their job then I hope we have socialist policies for them to fall back on, just like I would hope for people in any other industry.
+Jobs don't have inherent value by themselves.
+If they did, we could create value by paying people 10 EUR per hour to stand still.
+The value is in meeting human needs, and we should be willing to stop harmful industries even when that means helping workers transition.

+If everyone who works in the animal industry lost their job, I would want strong social policy, retraining, and income support for them, just as I would for workers displaced from any other industry.
+Realistically, current politics might fail them, and that is a serious transition problem, but it is not a reason to preserve the underlying harm forever.

 ## What "animals" don't deserve moral consideration?